STARTING THE CONVERSATION

 You may find it useful to prepare in advance any questions you may have about contact lenses, your vision, or wear and care.
 The optician will also have some questions for you.

-73% of teenagers said reactions to my “new look without glasses” was very positive.
+82% of parents with vision corrected children say their child’s positive self-esteem is absolutely critical to them1.
 Contact lenses can help improve how you see and feel about yourself and how people see you.

 Putting them on is simple, it just takes some practice.